1. Who performs Post-mortem Examination or autopsy?

-Usually a qualified Forensic medicine doctor performs Post-mortem Examination or autopsy.
+Usually a qualified Forensic medicine doctor performs Post-mortem Examination or autopsy.2.
+What is exhumation?

 No. Medico legal autopsies are performed free of cost.